ONSdigital/eq-questionnaire-validator/README.md

 make run
 ```

-Validator runs on two ports, `5001` is the main validator app and `5002` is the Ajv validator.
+Validator runs on two ports, `5001` is the main validator app and `5002` is Ajv validator.

 ### Validator